Fundamental groups, homology equivalences and one-sided h-cobordisms: Introduction

 \end{enumerate} \end{theorem}

-When $f$ is a homology equivalence, this clearly recovers the Bousfield's result.
+When $f$ is a homology equivalence, this clearly recovers the Bousfield's result mentioned above (cf. \cite[Lemma 6.1]{b}).

-In \cite{Ye}, the second author shows that when $H_{1}(\alpha )\colon H_{1}(\pi _{1}(X);\mathbb{Z})\rightarrow H_{1}(G;\mathbb{Z})$ is injective and $H_{2}(\alpha )\colon H_{2}(\pi _{1}(X);\mathbb{Z})\rightarrow H_{2}(G; \mathbb{Z})$ is surjective, there is a CW complex $Y$ obtained by adding low-dimensional cells to $X$ such that the fundamental group $\pi _{1}(Y)=G$ and the inclusion map $f:X\rightarrow Y$ induces the same fundamental group homomorphism as $\alpha $ and for any integer $q\geq 2,$ the map $ f_{q}:H_{q}(X;\mathbb{Z})\rightarrow H_{q}(Y;\mathbb{Z})$ is an isomorphism.
+In Ye \cite{Ye}, the second author shows that when $H_{1}(\alpha )\colon H_{1}(\pi _{1}(X);\mathbb{Z})\rightarrow H_{1}(G;\mathbb{Z})$ is injective and $H_{2}(\alpha )\colon H_{2}(\pi _{1}(X);\mathbb{Z})\rightarrow H_{2}(G; \mathbb{Z})$ is surjective, there is a CW complex $Y$ obtained by adding low-dimensional cells to $X$ such that the fundamental group $\pi _{1}(Y)=G$ and the inclusion map $f:X\rightarrow Y$ induces the same fundamental group homomorphism as $\alpha $ and for any integer $q\geq 2,$ the map $ f_{q}:H_{q}(X;\mathbb{Z})\rightarrow H_{q}(Y;\mathbb{Z})$ is an isomorphism.
 Actually in \cite{Ye}, more general coefficients are considered.
-Such construction can give a unified approach to Quillen plus construction, Bousfield's integral homology localization, the existence of Moore spaces $ M(G,1)$, Bousfield and Kan's partial $k$-completion of spaces and some examples in the zero-in-the-spectrum conjecture.
-Compared with Theorem 1.1 in \cite{Ye}, in Theorem \ref{main} we drop the condition that $H_{1}(\alpha )$ is injective, but only for the cases when the coefficients $R$ are subring rings of the rationals or $\mathbb{Z}$/$p$ for some prime number $p.$ In these cases, $R$ are principal ideal domains.
+Such a construction gives a unified approach to Quillen plus construction, Bousfield's integral homology localization, the existence of Moore spaces $ M(G,1)$, Bousfield and Kan's partial $k$-completion of spaces and some examples in the zero-in-the-spectrum conjecture.
+Compared with \cite[Theorem 1.1]{Ye}, in Theorem \ref{main} we drop the condition that $H_{1}(\alpha )$ is injective, but only for the cases when the coefficients $R$ are subrings of the rationals or $\mathbb{Z}$/$p$ for some prime number $p.$ In these cases, $R$ are principal ideal domains (PID).
 Therefore, all the applications in \cite{Ye} when $R$ is a PID are corollaries of Theorem \ref {main} as well.
-These includes Bousfield's integral homology localization and the existence of Moore spaces $M(G,1)$ (see Section \ref{app} for more details).
+These include Bousfield's integral homology localization and the existence of Moore spaces $M(G,1)$.
+In \cite[Proposition 4.4]{Levin}, Levin proves, as emphasized by Dranishnikov \cite{Dra}, that for every connected CW-complex $K$ there is a simply connected CW-complex $K^{+}$ obtained from $K$ by attaching cells of dimension $2$ and $3$ such that the inclusion $K\rightarrow K^{+}$ induces isomorphisms of homology groups in dimension$>1$.
+This is a special case of Theorem 1.1 when $R=\mathbb{Z}$ and $G=0$.

+A further application is the following: let $n$ be a positive integer and $R$ be a subring of the rationals or the finite ring $\mathbb{Z/}p$ for some prime number $p.$ We define an $R$-homology $n$-sphere to be a CW complex $Y$ with the same homology groups as those of the standard sphere $S^{n}$, i.e. $ H_{\ast }(Y;R)=H_{\ast }(S^{n};R) $.
+When $R=\mathbb{Z}$, $n\geq 5$ and $ Y=Y^{n}$ is a manifold, Kervaire \cite{kar} proves that a finitely presented group $G$ is the fundamental group of a $\mathbb{Z}$-homology $n$-sphere $Y$ if and only if $H_{1}(G;\mathbb{Z})=H_{2}(G;\mathbb{Z})=0.$ The $\mathbb{Z}$ -homology spheres are also studied by Dror \cite{dror}.
+The following result gives a complete characterization of fundamental groups of $R$-homology spheres for general coefficients $R$.